Supported Integrations

 - Internal notes and private comments

-- Workflow automations (these run independently in each system)
+- The external system’s own workflow automations (these run independently in each system)

 Best Practices